We’re committed to improving our ecosystems, quality of life, and communities for the better.

 Join lake lovers across North America for the annual Secchi Dip-In, a citizen science event where volunteers collect water clarity data using a simple Secchi disk.
 This collective initiative helps monitor lake health over time and contributes valuable data to local lake managers and the broader scientific community.

-Getting involved is simple—grab a Secchi disk (they're easy to make), take a turbidity reading, and submit your data online using the Secchi Dip-in database.
+Getting involved is simple—grab a Secchi disk, take a turbidity reading, and submit your data online using the Secchi Dip-in database.
 Need guidance on how to use a Secchi disk?
 Check out our instructional video for a step-by-step walkthrough:

 Get creative and let your appreciation for lakes shine.
 Try your hand at Lakes Appreciation Month Bingo, make a short video, write a lakeside haiku, or paint a scene from your favorite shoreline.
 When you express your love for lakes through art, you can also inspire others to connect with and care for their local lakes.